v-s-v-i-s-h-w-a-s/git-demo/GITREADME.md

-# Introduction to GitHub and GitHub Actions
+# Introduction to GitHub and GitHub Actions FDP

 This README provides a foundational understanding of **GitHub**, **GitHub Actions**, and how they work together to enable **CI/CD automation**.
 It also compares **GitHub Actions** with **Jenkins**, a popular CI/CD alternative.